Anna Abrikosova: Death and legacy

 Friedman later recalled, "I remember how the atmosphere of quiet and peace in their quarters delighted me.
 On the walls hung large images of Saint Dominic and Saint Catherine of Siena.
 In the tiniest little chapel they had made an altar out of a dresser, and on the altar stood a crucifix.
 A lamp flickered in a beautiful vessel to show that the Blessed Sacrament was reserved there."

+Also according to Georgii Friedman, the surviving Sisters had acquired from their visiting chaplains an exceptionally rare and precious copy of the Greek-Catholic Horologion (Часocлoвъ, or "Chasoslov") in Old Church Slavonic, which they used unfailingly for chanting communal prayers for Orthros, Vespers, and All Night Vigil.
+The surviving Sisters also prayed both the rosary and the Stations of the Cross.

+After careful screening, the surviving sisters arranged in the late 1970s for Georgii Friedman to be accepted into a strictly illegal major seminary in Western Ukraine.
+In 1979, he was secretly ordained to the priesthood by an underground Bishop of the Ukrainian Greek Catholic Church.
+Father Georgii thus became the first Russian Greek Catholic priest in the USSR since the 1930s.

-Following the collapse of the Soviet Union in 1991, some Russian Catholics, most of whom were directly linked to the surviving Abrikosov Dominican Sisters, began to appear in the open.
+Following the collapse of the Soviet Union in 1991, Father Georgii Friedman and his fellow Russian Catholics, most of whom were directly linked to the surviving Abrikosov Dominican Sisters, began to cautiously appear in the open.
 At the same time, the history and martyrology of the Russian Greek Catholic Church under the Bolshevik Yoke began to be investigated.

 In 2001, Exarch Leonid Feodorov was beatified during a ceremony held in Lviv by Pope John Paul II.

 In 2003, the Causes for Beatification of six Soviet-era martyrs and confessors of the Russian Greek Catholic Church: Fabijan Abrantovich, Anna Abrikosova, Igor Akulov, Potapy Emelianov, Halina Jętkiewicz, and Andrzej Cikoto, were submitted to the Holy See's Congregation for the Causes of Saints by the Bishops of the Catholic Church in Russia.